robert17/iotf-rtd/docs/applications/libraries/java.rst

 Publish events using HTTP(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Apart from MQTT, the application can publish device events to IBM Internet of Things Foundation using HTTP(s) by following 3 simple steps,
+Apart from MQTT, the application can publish device events to IBM Watson IoT Platform using HTTP(s) by following 3 simple steps,

 * Construct the ApplicationClient instance using the properties file
 * Construct the event that needs to be published